junobuild/docs/blog/2023-07-13-hosting-your-website-on-the-internet-computer/index.md

 ---

-Deploying a static site fully on Web3 is possible thanks to the [Internet Computer](https://internetcomputer.org/) and made effortless with the help of [Juno](https://juno.build/).
+Deploying a static site fully on Web3 is possible thanks to the [Internet Computer](https://internetcomputer.org/) and made easy with the help of [Juno](https://juno.build/).
 It’s just as easy as it is on the good old Web 2.0, but without the limitations of trust-based or centralized approaches that may not be as beloved.

 <!--truncate-->